denten-books/plain-text/0-chapter.md

 censorship.
 The use of plain text therefore entails the making visible of implicit governing structures.
 It suggests also that computational control is available for *computational hermeneutics*.
-Building on the recent work of scholars like Wendy Hui Kyong Chun, Matthew Kirschenbaum, and Lisa Gitelman, I contend that we as readers of code and content are witnessing the erosion of legibility; and that we should do something about it.
+Building on the recent work of scholars like Wendy Hui Kyong Chun, Johanna Drucker, Lisa Gitelman, and Matthew Kirschenbaum, I contend that we as readers of code and content are witnessing the erosion of legibility; and that we should do something about it.

 *Plain Text* makes a historical case for the recovery of textual thought latent in the machinery of contemporary computing.
 Software engineers routinely